dansinker/indictment.fyi/index.md

 Hi there,

-In case Donald Trump is indicted (either soon, or later, or multiple times), this site will update regularly with news, so you don't have to track the ins-and-outs of all of this.
-Instead, I will. _Shudders_
+So Donald Trump has been indicted!
+A lot of things are going to happen now and this site and the corresponding newsletter will update regularly with news, so you don't have to track the ins-and-outs of all of this.
+Instead, I will. _Shudders_.

+Yes, I'm literally writing the first edition right now. _Oh no_.

 Hi, I'm <a href="https://dansinker.com">Dan Sinker</a> and during the two Trump impeachment proceedings, I wrote the <a href="https://impeachment.fyi">impeachment.fyi</a> newsletter and for some reason I've forgotten how much work that was and am doing it again.
-Sign up to get these updates delivered to you, that is, if an indictment really happens:
+Sign up to get these updates delivered to you, because I guess we're really doing this: